yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.3.9 =
+- Fixed an issue with editable fields on user input steps hidden by conditional logic on form submission.

+= 1.1.3.8 =
+- Fixed an issue with the timeline note not registering a WordPress user name correctly when using the token in the workflow entry link.
+- Fixed an issue after completing a step where assignees might see field values on the next step if they were hidden from the previous step.

 = 1.1.3.7 =
 - Added the gravityflow_assignee_status_workflow_detail filter to allow the assignee status label to be modified on the workflow detail page.
 Currently only supported by the Approval Step.